 This was also how his first meeting with Mr. Popo went.

-This trope is the bane of the human Z-Senshi's existence.
-It's entirely possible that Krillin, Yamucha, and Chaozu might be able to keep pace with the Saiyans in terms of actual fighting skill, but the uber-powerful foes the Z-Senshi face mean that the humans typically end up as benchwarmers, or are simply beat up as per The Worf Effect.
-Even if it's only anime filler, Tenshinhan, Yamucha, and Chaozu did get their own personal Crowning Moment Of Awesome in Dragon Ball Z when they faced the Ginyu Force while being trained by King Kai.
-North Kai's training methods, which were so good they allowed Goku to utterly thrash Nappa when he returned to Earth, proved just as effective for the humans in that it allowed them to keep pace with Frieza's elite troops, and come out on top.
+This trope is the bane of the human protagonists' existence.
+It's entirely possible that Krillin, Yamcha, and Chaozu might be able to keep pace with the Saiyans in terms of actual fighting skill, but the uber-powerful foes the protagonists face mean that the humans typically end up as benchwarmers, or are simply beat up as per The Worf Effect.
+Even if it's only anime filler, Tenshinhan, Yamcha, and Chaozu do get their own personal Crowning Moment Of Awesome in Dragon Ball Z when they faced the Ginyu Force while being trained by King Kai.
+North Kai's training methods, which were so good they allowed Goku to utterly thrash Nappa when he returned to Earth, proved just as effective for the humans in that it allowed them to keep pace with Freeza's elite troops, and come out on top.

 The reason this rarely works in Dragonball is because generally powerful characters are simply incapable of being harmed by anything that isn't at least somewhat close to their power level.
 They will just laugh it off.
 Even if a weaker opponent has the skill to get around their defense and hit them 100 times before they can react it doesn't matter, because none of the those 100 blows will hurt them.
 Krillin struggled to hurt Vegeta when Vegeta was deliberately standing there wide open so Krillin could injure him so he'd require healing because Vegeta was that much stronger.